kanae367/my-portfolio/README.md

 # My Portfolio

-This is website that is functioning as a my portfolio.
+This is a website that functions as my portfolio.

 ![preview](Preview.png)